top of page

 WHAT IS HIGH BLOOD PRESSURE, REALLY?

-High blood pressure (hypertension) means the force of blood pushing against your artery walls is consistently too high.
+High blood pressure, also known as hypertension, means the force of blood pushing against your artery walls is consistently too high.
 Over time, that extra force makes your heart and blood vessels work harder than they should — kind of like driving your car with the gas pedal stuck down.

 There are two important numbers: